 Make sure your passport has at least six months validity from your planned date of return to Australia.

 Safety and security

 Foreigners are often the targets of robbery, pickpocketing and bag snatching.
-Pickpocketing is common around Amsterdam's main tourist attractions, in restaurants and tourist accommodation, at Central Station and on public transport.
+Pickpocketing is common around Amsterdam's main tourist attractions, in restaurants and tourist accommodation, on public transport and at transport hubs.
 There are frequent reports of bag snatching on trains and trams, including those that operate through Schiphol Airport (the Netherlands' major international airport at Amsterdam).
-Laptop computers are an attractive target for thieves operating on public transport systems.
-Do not carry passports and other valuable possessions in a laptop bag.
+Mobile devices are an attractive target for thieves operating on public transport systems.
+Carry passports and other valuable possessions on your person rather than in a bag.

-Thieves usually operate in pairs, with one attempting to distract you while the other steals your possessions.
-People using automatic teller machines (ATMs) are increasingly being targeted by thieves, especially around nightclubs and bars.
+Thieves sometimes operate in pairs, with one attempting to distract you while the other steals your possessions.
+People using automatic teller machines (ATMs) around nightclubs and bars are frequent targets.

 There are reports of thieves posing as plain clothes policemen.
 The thieves ask to inspect currency and credit cards looking for counterfeits.
 Tourists handing over money have been robbed.

 Theft from hostels and other budget accommodation also occurs.

 Incidents of drink spiking have been reported.
 Do not leave drinks unattended or accept drinks from strangers.